- Customer Experience

 In some cases, too many processes can lead to something called organizational drag — needless interactions and bureaucracy within a company that slow down productivity.
 When the drag, well, drags on, it undeniably affects culture by making accomplishing things harder than necessary.

-“Culture comes from values,” he adds.
-“You’ve got to try and train people around values and to make decisions based on them rather than blindly following a process.”
+"Culture comes from values," he adds.
+"We work with our partners to create value-based environments and to coach people to make decisions, rather than blindly following rigid processes."

-Noskeau suggests that organizations recognize the constant evolution of culture by revisiting values yearly to see what’s changed, and then analyzing their company’s business processes through their filter of values.
+Vasilev suggests that organizations recognize the constant evolution of culture by revisiting values yearly to see what's changed, and then analyzing their company's business processes through their filter of values.
 This exercise is especially important when working with a player support partner.
-“In gaming, everything is different from one day to the next,” says Noskeau.
-“So you want that partner to be an active participant in what’s going on day-to-day.”
+"The games ecosystem is extremely dynamic," says Vasilev.
+"You want that partner to be an active and flexible participant in what's going on day-to-day."

 Through reflection and analysis, you can identify inefficiencies in current processes and make changes that get you closer to the culture you aspire toward.